shaleen410/Alert-O-Monitor/README.md

 # Data Science
 1. Under the Data Science folder, two notebooks named loan_prediction_new and product_recommendations can be run.
-2. For the voice analytics notebook, we have a pre-requisite that
+2. For the voice analytics notebook, we have a pre-requisite to create a storage account key and openAI credentials are required.
+3. Place the audio files present in the Audio Files in the azure storage account gen2 and run the notebook named

 # Data Modeling
 1. Create a new semantic model on top of the lakehouse.